Delphoa/3lackcat-Research/README.md

 ## Research questions

-- Can semantic PCFGs and learned sequence models improve fixed-budget candidate ordering over strong conventional baselines?
+- Can semantic PCFGs (Probabilistic Context-Free Grammars) and learned sequence models improve fixed-budget candidate ordering over strong conventional baselines?
 - Which decoding methods best balance probability order, diversity, determinism, memory use, and throughput?
 - How can normalization increase useful coverage without corrupting original bytes or causing uncontrolled candidate expansion?
 - How should multiple candidate sources be calibrated, deduplicated, and scheduled under a finite verification budget?